Skwuruhl/darktide-crosshairs-fix/README.md

 # For Modders

 Custom crosshairs (from Crosshair Remap or similar) should use a SPREAD_DISTANCE value of 10 and, as vanilla crosshairs have been updated to do, use horizontal_alignment and vertical_alignment of "center".
 If your crosshair has no diagonal segments this is all you need to do.
+Though you can still use the function for non-diagonal crosshairs to do things with a for loop instead of manually doing each segment of the crosshair.
+See example_crosshair.lua for examples of what I mean.

 If want diagonal crosshairs use the diagonal_coordinates function to get x, y coordinates.
 Check example_crosshair.lua for a rough example of how to use.